vlgiitr/academic-kickstart/content/authors/omkar/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Third-Year
+- Fourth-Year
 ---

 ### Biography

 A versatile research-oriented undergrad student at IIT Roorkee.
-Passionate about cutting-edge AI with applications in Computer Vision and Natural Language Processing having prior experience in UI/UX Design
+Passionate about cutting-edge AI with applications in Computer Vision and Natural Language Processing having  experience in Production & Industrial Engineering

-I dig Sci-Fi stuff, Design, and Psychology
-In search of the Red Pill :p
+Love diving into deep conversations on design, psychology, and spirituality

 ### Interests